abilandz/NAT3054/Lecture_3/make.md

 functions.cxx  functions.h  functions.o
 ```

-The compilation step produced a new object file _functions.o_, which contains the machine code, and whose content cannot be inspected with standard editors (if curious, try nevertheless **cat functions.o** &mdash; you will get only incomprehensible sequence of non-printable characters on the screen).
+The compilation step produced a new object file _functions.o_, which contains the machine (or binary) code, and whose content cannot be inspected with the standard editors (if curious, try nevertheless **cat functions.o** &mdash; you will get only incomprehensible sequence of non-printable characters on the screen).

 **Step 3: Creating a shared library from an object file**

-TBI 20250917 add intro sentence here
+This step is straightforward:

 ```bash
 $ gcc -shared -o libfunctions.so functions.o